Are you an advisor? Go to Unbiased Pro

 RBC Wealth Management provides tailored investment and financial planning services for individuals, families, and businesses.
-Explore its offerings, fees, and client experience in this quick guide.
+Explore its offerings, fees, and client experience in this comprehensive guide.

 RBC Wealth Management: Who are they?

-RBC Wealth Management is the wealth advisory arm of the Royal Bank of Canada (RBC) — one of the largest and most reputable financial institutions in North America.
+RBC Wealth Management is the wealth advisory arm of the Royal Bank of Canada (RBC) — one of the largest and most reputable financial institutions in North America with more than $265 billion in managed assets.

 With roots going back over 150 years, RBC is not only Canada’s largest bank by market capitalization but also a globally respected financial powerhouse.